 - Plotting results against risk/return preferences and conducing basic portfolio optimization

 A.4 – Duration: 2 hours

 In the final module, you will learn more methods for improving judgment.
 These include statistical methods such as regression and the Lens method.
 We discuss the benefits of regressions, how to interpret results, and some of the pitfalls of running regressions.
 Later discussion focuses on the Lens method as a way to reduce human error when using expert estimations – through calibration, subjective assessment of scenarios, and the statistical analysis of those assessments.

 Optional additional training – All Analyst training participants also get $150 off of Calibration Training – Duration: 3 hours

 In this webinar you will learn the techniques behind subjectively assessing the probability of uncertain events and the ranges of uncertain quantities.
 This is an essential skill for anyone who needs to consider chance in decisions.
 Participants will see their skills measurably improve during the training with a series of “calibration exams.”
 Analyst participants will receive a coupon for the discount after purchase.
-See the calibration product in the shopping cart and choose a schedule convenient for you.
+See the Calibration product in the shopping cart for more information and to see available times.

 Contact us for information on group rates!

 See the webinars page to sign up for intensive training sessions for Applied Information Economics.
 You can take the popular “Calibration” webinar or even sign up for the full AIE Module I & II training (required for AIE Level I certification).
 Each webinar is scheduled for multiple dates and times so that you are sure to find something that fits your schedule.
 Contact HDR for group rates.